Leukaemia Foundation supports myeloma biomarker breakthrough [Publish Date: 16/03/2018]

 A brand new Astra, Trailblazer and Trax were unveiled at the recent joint celebration acknowledging Holden’s 15 years of support for the Leukaemia Foundation’s Patient Transport Program in Victoria, bringing their fleet support from 17 vehicles to 20.

-Australians living with MPN are one step closer to accessing Pegasys treatment [Publish Date: 08/06/2017]
+Australians living with MPN step closer to accessing Pegasys treatment [Publish Date: 08/06/2017]

 The drug interferon alfa-2a (Pegasys®) was finally listed on the agenda of the Pharmaceutical Benefits Advisory Committee (PBAC) meeting on March 8 and many Australians are awaiting the results of the discussion.